DanielBradford/ravel/testing.md

 1. As a returning user i want to view my previous orders

     <span style="color:#00b300">PASSED</span> The My profile page allows this.
-In the my profile page (https://ravel-online.herokuapp.com/profile/), all previous orders of user are displayed in a table and the number of orders are shown in the header:
+In the my profile page (https://ravel-online.herokuapp.com/profile/), all previous orders of user are displayed in a table and the number of orders are shown in the header.
+This are also listed in order of most recent date to least recent.
+This is using a Class Meta -date syntax in the models.py of checkout app. (line 69/70):

     <img src="documents/screenshots/orderHistory.png">